-There were no recent changes in the nature of the Defined Benefit Plan that would have a material impact on the actuarial valuations for December 31, 2017.
-Pursuant to a collective bargaining agreement, a participating municipality may provide for retirement benefits that are modifications of some of the MERS standard retirement benefits otherwise included, although the Hybrid Plan is not modifiable.
-The actuary took the known modifications into consideration when determining the municipality contribution rates in the December 31, 2017 actuarial valuation.
+There were no recent changes in the nature of the Defined Benefit Plan that would have a material impact on the actuarial valuations for December 31, 2018.
+Pursuant to a collective bargaining agreement, a participating municipality may provide for retirement benefits that are modifications of some of the MERS standard retirement benefits otherwise included, although the Hybrid Plan and Defined Contribution Plan are not modifiable.
+The actuary took the known modifications into consideration when determining the municipality contribution rates in the December 31, 2018 actuarial valuations for the Defined Benefit Plan.